MrPowers/javascript_book/introduction_to_boolean.md

 # Introduction to Boolean

-Boolean is another type of JavaScript and can only hold the value of either **true** or **false**.
+Boolean are a JavaScript type that can only hold the value of either **true** or **false**.

-You can use Boolean type to find out if an expression (or a variable) is true:
+This is an example when a Boolean condition is true

 ```javascript
 Boolean (2 < 5); // true